-- Note: With few exceptions, most officers-elect must be a registered voter in time to be sworn in. - See our FAQ (available online) - Does not apply to a member of the governing body of a district created under Section 52(b)(1) or (2), Article III, or Section 59, Article XVI, Texas Constitution; and (2) does not apply to an office for which the federal or state constitution prescribes exclusive qualification requirements (most water districts).
+- Note: With few exceptions, most officers-elect must be a registered voter in time to be sworn in. - See our FAQ on voter registration requirements for candidates (available online). - Does not apply to a member of the governing body of a district created under Section 52(b)(1) or (2), Article III, or Section 59, Article XVI, Texas Constitution; and (2) does not apply to an office for which the federal or state constitution prescribes exclusive qualification requirements (most water districts).

-- When is the certificate of election completed? - After the completion of the canvass - The presiding officer of the local canvassing authority prepares the certificate for each candidate who is elected to an office for which the official result is determined by that authority's canvass.
-(Sec.
-67.016)
+- When is the certificate of election completed? - After the completion of the canvass - The presiding officer of the local canvassing authority prepares the certificate for each candidate who is elected to an office for which the official result is determined by that authority's canvass. [§ 67.016]